The Maternity Home Justice Project

-Formal apologies have already been issued to the survivors of government run/sponsored maternity homes in other jurisdictions worldwide, including Australia (2013) and Ireland (2021).
+Formal apologies have already been issued to the survivors of government run/sponsored maternity homes in other jurisdictions worldwide, including Australia (2013), Ireland (2021), and Scotland (2023).

 In 2018, the committee gave the Government of Canada one year to fulfil its recommendations, yet to date, nothing has been done to deliver justice to these survivors.
 Lives were ruined and families were torn apart as a result of the maternity home practice.
 The 300,000+ women who were victimized by this system at the very least deserve a formal apology and recognition that their own government was in part responsible for their trauma.